ITIF Logo

 Twitter: @hodanomaar

-Hodan Omaar is a senior analyst focusing on AI policy at ITIF’s Center for Data Innovation.
+Hodan Omaar is a senior policy manager focusing on AI policy at ITIF’s Center for Data Innovation.
 Previously, she worked as a senior consultant on technology and risk management in London and as a crypto-economist in Berlin.
 She has an M.A. in economics and mathematics from the University of Edinburgh.

 Research Areas